Context-Picker: Dynamic context selection using multi-stage reinforcement learning: Introduction

-To address these challenges, we introduce \emph{Context-Picker}, a reasoning-aware framework that fundamentally shifts the context selection paradigm from similarity-based ranking to minimal sufficient subset selection.
-Instead of treating retrieval as a sorting problem, Context-Picker formulates it as a decision-making process, learning to construct a variable-length evidence set that is strictly necessary for answering the query.
+In this paper, we introduce \emph{Context-Picker}, a reasoning-aware framework that fundamentally shifts the context selection paradigm from similarity-based ranking to minimal sufficient subset selection.
+Instead of treating retrieval as a sorting problem, Context-Picker formulates it as a decision-making process, and learns to construct a variable-length evidence set that is strictly necessary for answering the query.
 Central to our approach is a human-inspired Coarse-to-Fine optimization strategy implemented via a two-stage reinforcement learning schedule.
-In Stage I (Recall-Oriented), the picker is trained to maximize information with a relaxed redundancy margin, so that all potentially relevant reasoning chains—especially those spanning multiple passages—are captured.
+In Stage I (Recall-Oriented), the picker is trained to maximize information with a relaxed redundancy margin, so that all potentially relevant passages—especially those spanning multiple passages—are captured.
 In Stage II (Precision-Oriented), the objective shifts to refinement: the policy learns to prune redundant or weakly relevant passages, distilling the context into a compact, noise-free subset without compromising answerability.
-To stabilize training and alleviate reward sparsity, we introduce an offline evidence distillation pipeline that uses a generator–judge loop with greedy Leave-One-Out (LOO) pruning to mine “minimal sufficient” evidence sets from raw documents.
-These distilled sets provide dense, task-aligned supervision, enabling the policy to learn the contribution of each evidence piece.
-Extensive experiments on five long-context and multi-hop QA benchmarks demonstrate that Context-Picker significantly outperforms strong RAG baselines, achieving superior answer accuracy with comparable or reduced context lengths.
+To alleviate reward sparsity and stabilize training, we introduce an offline evidence distillation pipeline that uses a generator-judge loop with greedy Leave-One-Out (LOO) pruning to mine minimal sufficient evidence sets from raw documents.
+These distilled sets provide dense, task-aligned supervision, enabling the picker (i.e., policy) to learn to measure the contribution of each evidence piece.
+Experiments on five long-context and multi-hop QA datasets demonstrate that our method outperforms strong RAG baselines and achieved higher answer accuracy.